 Instructions on how to best communicate any disability related accommodations can be found by visiting our Disability Accommodations webpage.

 Accessibility is an important consideration to be mindful of when deciding where to travel and study abroad.
 Be aware that unlike the United States, many countries do not legally require accommodations for persons with disabilities.
 Syracuse Abroad encourages you to learn about the cultural differences, including norms, stereotypes and colloquialisms, in your host country, city and every subsequent place you choose to explore.
-As always, if you have any questions, please don’t hesitate to reach out to Syracuse Abroad, or to your Disability Services counselor.

 Mobility International: This resource provides accessibility guidance and country specific information for travelers with disabilities.
 Search by disability, destination, audience, etc. in order to gain a better understanding, read personal stories, and devise a strategy for your planned experience abroad.